prakashkoju/predictTemperature/README.md

 This app has embedded tomcat server.
 In order to run this website execute below maven command mvn spring-boot:run

-It will start the embedded tomcat server on port 8082
+It will start the embedded tomcat server on port 8080

 # How to Use
-- Access the website using http://localhost:8082/
+- Access the website using http://localhost:8080/
-- Enter a City Zipcode
+- Enter a City or Zipcode
 - Hit Submit button
 - It will display Weather Summary Page
 - Hit back button to go back to pervious page.